Available student projects in MCC

 There are MSc projects available for computationally investigating the activity and stability of Co-based catalysts for electrochemical water splitting.
 The projects involve the use of density functional theory (DFT) and the training of interatomic potentials to investigate the reaction- and degradation mechanisms of the Co-based catalysts.
 Computational modelling allows the determination of the energeties required for different catalysts to function or degrade.
 If you are interested in this project or something similar, feel free to contact me.

-• Computational/Machine learning: Applied to catalysis and energy storage (directly with Nong Artrith).
+• Computational/Machine learning: Applied to catalysis and energy storage (directly with Nong Artrith or Robin van der Kruyt).

 Literature review projects